NickHatBoecker/youtube-comment-checker/README.md

 ## Deployment

 1. For the PHP part fetch git repository changes on server
-2. For the vue part build files locally and copy them to {serverPath}/public
+2. For the vue part build files with `yarn build` locally and copy them to {serverPath}/public